j4y/developerportal/pages/platforms/windows.md

 *	Frames: a sequence of timed images.
 *	Photos: a facial photo

 For each of the different sources, the SDK defines a detector class that can handle processing images acquired from that source.
-There are a set of comon steps needed to start using a detector.
+There are a set of common steps needed to start using a detector.

 ### Creating a Detector
 First step is to instantiate a detector that matches the source.
 Each detector expects a different set of parameters in their constructor that is dependent on their functionality, for example the <code>FrameDetector</code> constructor expects two parameters, a buffer size, which is necessary for setting the capacity (number of frames) of the internal FrameBuffer and a process frame rate, which can be used to throttle the maximum number of frames that get processed per second.
 By default, the process frame rate is set to 30.